Marcus893/stocks-data-visualization/README.md

 # stocks-data-visualization

 ### Background
-This visulization is for the stock market, every stock is visualized by its market cap
+This visulization is for the stock market, every stock is visualized by its market cap and price per share

 ### Functionality & MVP
 with this visualization, users will be able to:
-- [ ] select the stocks they want to visualize
+- [ ] select the sectors and see all the stocks within those sectors on the graph
-- [ ] move cursor to the stock to see detailed info
+- [ ] move cursor to the stock's circle to see detailed info
-- [ ] choose different stocks and compare them

-### Wireframes

 ### Architechture and Technologies
 This project is implemented with the following technologies:
 - `JavaScript` for game logic,
-- `HTML`, `CSS` and `React` for frontend
+- `HTML`, `CSS` and `d3` for frontend